Finistere/antidote/README.rst

   :target: http://antidote.readthedocs.io/en/stable/?badge=stable

-Antidotes is a declarative dependency injection micro-framework for Python 3.5+ which tries to do the following :
+Antidotes is a declarative dependency injection micro-framework for Python 3.5+ which tries to do the following:

-- Injection can be added anywhere easily, no need to use anything else than decorators except for advanced features.
-- It should be easy to find where dependencies are instantiated from any point in the code where they're injected.
+- Injection can applied on any existing code easily.
+- Finding the source and the usage of a dependency is straightforward (through an IDE's "Go to definition" / "Find usage").
-- Easily extendable to support any kind of dependencies.
+- Core functionality is flexible and extendable to support any custom dependencies.
-- Testing injected objects must be easy.
-- Catch as much errors as it can.
 - Limit performance impact of injection.

 Why ?